syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Common/How-to-Write-Syntax-for-Grid-Model-Properties.md

 documentation: ug
 ---

-# How to write syntax for Grid model properties in WinForms Gridcontrol
+# How to write syntax for Grid model properties in WinForms GridControl

 From Essential Studio 9.4.6.20, it is not mandatory to specify the complete network to utilize the GridModel properties.